Berke

-Berke Khan (died 1266/1267; also Birkai; Turki/Kypchak: برکه خان, Бэрх хан, Бәркә хан) was a grandson of Genghis Khan from his son Jochi and a Mongol military commander and ruler of the Golden Horde, a division of the Mongol Empire, (Note: The Russian colloquial name Golden Horde for the Kipchak Khanate is believed to have been derived from the steppe color system for the cardinal directions: black – north, blue – east, red – south, white – west, and yellow (or gold) – center, or from the golden field tent of the ruler.) who effectively consolidated the power of the Blue Horde and White Horde (Note: In this terminology the names Blue and White follow the Persian usage, as do most contemporary historians; in Turkish usage they are reversed, causing some confusion in secondary literature.) from 1257 to 1266.
+Berke Khan (died 1266/1267; also Birkai; Turki/Kypchak: برکه خان, Бэрх хан ᠪᠡᠷᠬᠡ ᠬᠠᠭᠠᠨ Бәркә хан) was a Mongol military commander and the ruler of the Golden Horde, a division of the Mongol Empire, (Note: The Russian colloquial name Golden Horde for the Kipchak Khanate is believed to have been derived from the steppe color system for the cardinal directions: black – north, blue – east, red – south, white – west, and yellow (or gold) – center, or from the golden field tent of the ruler.) who effectively consolidated the power of the Blue Horde and White Horde (Note: In this terminology the names Blue and White follow the Persian usage, as do most contemporary historians; in Turkish usage they are reversed, causing some confusion in secondary literature.) from 1257 to 1266.
+He was officially a grandson of Genghis Khan from his son Jochi (whose paternity is highly uncertain).

 He succeeded his brother Batu Khan of the Blue Horde (West), and was responsible for the first official establishment of Islam in a khanate of the Mongol Empire.
 Following the Sack of Baghdad by Hulagu Khan, his cousin and head of the Mongol Ilkhanate based in Persia, he allied with the Egyptian Mamluks against Hulagu.
 Berke also supported Ariq Böke against Kublai in the Toluid Civil War, but did not intervene militarily in the war because he was occupied in his own war against Hulagu and the Ilkhanate.

 Name

 Berke is a name used by both Turkic peoples and Mongols.
-In Mongolian berke (cf. bärk in Old Turkic) means "difficult, hard".
+In Mongolian berke (cf. bärk in Old Turkic) means "difficult, hard."

 Birth

-Berke was born to Jochi, the eldest son of Genghis Khan.
+Berke was born to Jochi, officially the eldest son of Genghis Khan but whose paternity is highly uncertain.
 There is no clear consensus regarding the year of Berke's birth.
-Mamluk ambassadors visiting him in 663 AH (1264/5) described him as 56 years old.
+Mamluk ambassadors visiting his court in 663 AH (1264/5) described him as 56 years old.
 This gives him a birth date somewhere between 1207 and 1209.
 However, contemporary Persian chronicler Juzjani claims that Berke was born during the Mongol conquest of Khwarezmia, which took place between 1219 and 1221.

 The latter claim was used to support the argument of historian Jean Richard that Berke's mother was Khan-Sultan (or Sultan Khatun), the captured daughter of Muhammad II of Khwarazm.
 The marriage between Jochi and Khan-Sultan took place in 1220, allowing Berke's birth to be no earlier than 1221.